ISHKAR Explore Terms & Conditions

 6.1 Cancellation requests must be submitted to the company in written form and signed by the person in question.

 6.2 Deposits are non–refundable.
-If you cancel your booking, cancellation charges will be imposed as shown below:
+Unless otherwise stated, if you cancel your booking, cancellation charges will be imposed as shown below:

 6.2.1 60 days or more prior to departure – loss of deposit